Robinlovelace/Creating-maps-in-R/intro-spatial.md

 Add a title and replace the axes names with "easting" and "northing" and save your map as a pdf.

-# Taking spatial data analysis in R further
+# Part IV: Taking spatial data analysis in R further

 The skills you have learned in this tutorial are applicable to a very wide range of datasets, spatial or not.
 Often experimentation is the